 Defiantly, Mr. Ortiz kept the painting in his gallery's front window for another two weeks, removing it only after the crowds jamming his studio had bought out every print of it.
 Twenty years later in his memoir, “Phantom Fame”, Reichenbach admitted he had staged the entire thing, including hiring the young men to ogle the painting, as a publicity stunt for the gallery.
 Comstock, who was not in on the joke, had behaved as boorishly and brutally as expected.

-Comstock died suddenly on the evening of 21 September, 1915.
+Comstock died suddenly on the evening of September 21, 1915.
 His monument was that during World War One the United States was the only nation not to supply its soldiers with prophylactics..
-Instead, under Comstock's insistence, the Army and Navy lectured its soldiers on abstinence.
-As a result the American Army and Navy discharged 10,000 men who had become infected with sexually transmitted diseases, the largest single cause of American causalities during the war.
+As a result the American Army and Navy discharged 10,000 men who had become infected with untreatable sexually transmitted diseases, the largest single cause of causalities during the war.
 It would be another 18 years before birth control could be openly purchased in the United States.
-Shadows of Anthony Comstock's warped vision have distorted American education well into the 21st century, in states that refuse to offer high school students sex education, opting instead for preaching abstinence - which has proved no more effective today than it had in the 19th century.
-It seems that every prig, Anthony Comstock was convinced he was the savior of civilization.
-And yet no prig ever saves anything, except the tattered myth of morality..
+Echos of Anthony Comstock's warmed vision could be heard as far away as the election of 2012, a century after his death..
+It seems that every prig like him is convinced they are the savior of civilization.
+And yet none of them ever prove to be.